Yasha-bv/Yasha_LockMe/README.md

 As a developer I want to create user interaction with console input.

 Sprint 2
-As a user I want to fetch all my credentials from lockme app As a user I want to store my credentials in the lockme app As a user i want to get list of files in ascending order by name so that I can see list of files from specific directory in lockme app
+As a user I want to fetch all my credentials from lockme app As a user I want to store my credentials in the lockme app.
+As a user i want to get list of files in ascending order by name so that I can see list of files from specific directory in lockme app.
-As a developer I want to build a logic to fetch credentials for a logged in user As a developer I want to build a logic to store credentials for a logged in user As a developer I want to build an algorithm to sort files in ascending order by their names
+As a developer I want to build a logic to fetch credentials for a logged in user.
+As a developer I want to build a logic to store credentials for a logged in user.
+As a developer I want to build an algorithm to sort files in ascending order by their names.

 Sprint 3
-As a user i want to create a new file so that I can store my information As a user I want to search for a file so that I can retrieve my information As a user I want to delete a file so that I can remove unnecessary file As a user I want to close lockme app when my work is finished As a developer I want to build a logic to create files using Java file handlers As a developer I want to build an algorithm to search files by their names As a developer I want to build a logic to delete files using Java file handlers As a developer I want to build a logic to close the application
+As a user i want to create a new file so that I can store my information.
+As a user I want to search for a file so that I can retrieve my information .
+As a user I want to delete a file so that I can remove unnecessary file.
+As a user I want to close lockme app when my work is finished.
+As a developer I want to build a logic to create files using Java file handlers.
+As a developer I want to build an algorithm to search files by their names.
+As a developer I want to build a logic to delete files using Java file handlers.
+As a developer I want to build a logic to close the application.